2026 Fidelity Life Insurance Review

 Final expense policies from Fidelity Life are a good option for seniors who want to ease the burden of final expenses for their beneficiaries.
 They offer varying levels of coverage based on your needs and don’t require a medical exam for approval.

 Fidelity Life offers standalone accidental death insurance designed to pay benefits only when death results from a covered accident, as defined in the policy.
-Coverage begins after approval and doesn't require a medical exam, which makes this option accessible for applicants who don't qualify for traditional life insurance.
-Policies are available to adults ages 20–59 and offer coverage amounts ranging from $50,000 to $500,000.
+Coverage begins after approval and doesn't require a medical exam, making this option accessible to applicants who don't qualify for traditional life insurance.
+Policies are available to adults ages 20 to 59 and offer coverage amounts ranging from $50,000 to $500,000.
 Premiums remain level for the life of the policy.

 Fidelity Life’s Life Insurance Riders